boatbomber/Roblox-Docs-AI-Search/README.md

 ## Indexer

-Grabs content from the creator-docs repo, processes and chunks them, feeds that through OpenAI, and spits out `build/`.
+Grabs content from the creator-docs repo, processes and chunks them, feeds that through TogetherAI, and spits out `build/`.
 The GitHub workflow puts those outputs into a release so that you don't need to do this expensive step every time.

 ### How to run the indexer yourself

 Create a `.env` file:
 ```
-OPENAI_API_KEY=xx-XXXXXXXXXXXXXXXXXXXXXX
+TOGETHERAI_API_KEY=xx-XXXXXXXXXXXXXXXXXXXXXX
 GITHUB_TOKEN=xxx_XXXXXXXXXXXXXXXXXXXXXXX
 ```